Disposable vape device on top of a wooden block being struck by a wooden gavel.

 The UK Government intends these measures to be taken forward in secondary legislation which will be subject to further consultation".

 Summary: UK government has announced a bill to ban disposable vapes, restrict vape flavours, and change packaging, due to the rise in children vaping and environmental concerns.
-There is no set date on when disposables will be banned as the bill still has to be passed into law.
+Single-use vapes will be banned from June 1st 2025.
 Contact your local MP if you're worried that restrictions could impact you in a negative way, such as returning to cigarettes.

 What is the UK government banning or restricting?